ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 The material takes the incoming ray and intersection details (which include the surface normal), and produces a new ray.
-This function need not be deterministic, so a Monte Carlo unit is provided as well, which contains a random number generator.
+This method need not be deterministic, so a Monte Carlo unit is provided as well, which contains a random number generator.
-Every thread has its own monte carlo unit, so there is no race for random numbers.
+Every thread has its own Monte Carlo unit, so there is no race for random numbers.

 In Rust, material is a trait: